jinbiaochenstayhungry/connectedhomeip/examples/light-switch-app/linux/README.md

-# Matter Linux Light-switch Example
+# Matter Linux Light-switch-app Example

-This example demonstrates the Matter Light-switch application on Linux platforms.
+This example demonstrates the Matter Light-switch-app application on Linux platforms.

 ## Building